fatimaez-zahrae11/hotel-reservation-project1/README.md

 ## 👥 Authors

-- **Fatima Ezzahrae** – Computer Engineering Student (ENSA Kénitra)
+- **Fatima Ezzahrae** – Computer Engineering Student (ENSA Kénitra) in collaboraton with the project team
-- **Adam** – Computer Engineering Student

 ---

 ## 🎓 Academic Context

-This project was developed at **Ibn Tofail University, Kénitra** as part of a database and web development course.
+This project was developed at **ENSA, Kénitra** as part of a database and web development course.

 ---

 ## 📄 License

-This project is for educational purposes only.
+**This project is for educational purposes only.**
+Feel free to browse, study, and reuse the code to better understand the applied concepts.